 - Varnish potential – The RPVOT measures the life remaining in the oil, but sludges and although varnishes suspended in the oil will reduce oxidation resistance, it is not particularly sensitive of the number one hot topic in most industrial lubricant users’ minds of varnish.
 Hence complement the analysis with a varnish potential test.

-Diagnostic significance: The significance of the test is to allow a business to plan for oil changes, which can sometimes take several days to perform and require sometimes months of notice before implementing.
+The significance of the test is to allow a business to plan for oil changes, which can sometimes take several days to perform and sometimes require months of notice before implementation.

-Typical Diagnostic limit: 75% drop in value from reference oil or 75% drop from first sample if no ref oil available.
-Serious limits are typical 90% drop from ref oil / first sample or on RPVOT <100 minutes remaining.
+Cautionary alarms begin with a 75% drop in value from reference oil or 75% drop from the first sample if no reference oil is available.
+Serious or critical limits are a typical 90% drop from ref oil / first sample or a RPVOT of less than 100 minutes remaining.
 This is a guide only, as customers may start planning for oil changes / consulting their oil supplier for advice much earlier than these limits so a plan can be made for corrective action.